 Just north of KGB, up Second Avenue, is the Poetry Project at St. Mark’s Church in-the-Bowery (131 East Tenth Street), which has, since the sixties, been a leading forum for literary events, mostly of the poetic persuasion.
 It was the scene of the only joint public reading by Allen Ginsberg and Robert Lowell, and has over the years hosted John Ashbery, Adrienne Rich, Alice Walker, Sam Shepard, Amiri Baraka, Yoko Ono, Anne Carson, Paul Auster, and Jim Carroll, among others.
 Staffed by local poets, the project offers not only space to read publicly, but also tangible resources and support for poets, writers, and artists, including a giant annual fund-raiser, the New Year’s Day Marathon Reading, which started in 1974 and nowadays brings “over 140 poets together revealing not just that a better life could exist, but that it already does, sexy and wise, rancorous and sweet, big hearted and mad as hell.”
 I’ve dipped in and out of the marathon on a couple of frigid New Year’s days over the years, and it is indeed a spectacle, so quintessentially downtown New York, and just the right kind of reminder one needs on the first day of the next year of one’s life.

 I’ve never been a huge fan of crossing a bridge from Manhattan into another borough for, well, almost anything besides an airport (I’m one of those assholes), but a couple of pretty exceptional events take place in the borough of Brooklyn, which is in and of itself an undeniable force in New York City’s literary arsenal.
-The Brooklyn Book Festival, held annually in mid-September, has over the course of five short years emerged as one of the preeminent literary events in the country.
+The Brooklyn Book Festival, held annually in mid-September, has emerged as one of the preeminent literary events in the country.
 Pete’s Candy Store (709 Lorimer Street) in Williamsburg, Brooklyn, has hosted a slew of literary heavyweights from Jonathan Ames to Francine Prose to Rick Moody over the years.
 In the words of former Pete’s reader Sam Lipsyte: “Pete’s Reading Series is top of the heap, though I have yet to encounter any fucking candy.”

 Just because you’re a corporate behemoth squeezing the lifeblood out of small independent bookstores everywhere doesn’t mean you don’t have a generous helping of big-hearted, genuine book lovers working for you who curate really good, free public readings—often including local authors published by independent and big publishers alike.
 The Barnes & Noble on the Upper East Side (150 East Eighty-Sixth Street) and the one in Union Square (33 East Seventeenth Street) reliably have a few noteworthy readings a week between them.

-On the indie front, SoHo’s new(ish) McNally Jackson Books (52 Prince Street) hosts a number of top-notch events and features a sleek, serene café and a hearty magazine rack.
+On the indie front, SoHo’s McNally Jackson Books (52 Prince Street) hosts a number of top-notch events and features a sleek, serene café and a hearty magazine rack.
 My favorite events are those specifically devoted to showcasing writers in conversation with their editors.
 I participated in one of these with the editor of my second novel, Laurie Chittenden, and we delved into areas that we’d never really plumbed while in the thick of the editing process.
 It’s a conversation nonwriters aren’t often privy to (even some established writers aren’t having conversations like these with their editors these days), and you can bet that some surprising, revealing moments about the process of making books will emerge.

 (Note: The best guide to readings and book parties around all five boroughs can be found in the Books section of Time Out New York magazine, available on any newsstand around town, down on the subway platform, and, sure, it’s available online, but why not nut up and support print journalism by purchasing an actual hard copy to stick in your back pocket for the week?)

-Tied with St. Marks for the best late-night literary destination in New York is, of course, Strand Book Store (828 Broadway), hands down my favorite used-book store in the country, much less the city.
+The best late-night literary destination in New York is, of course, Strand Book Store (828 Broadway), hands down my favorite used-book store in the country, much less the city.
 Though I don’t know why it made me so happy to find stacks of my books there on sale even before their release dates; it really shouldn’t bring such joy, since it meant some reviewer made a buck off of my baby instead of giving it the love and attention it deserved.
 But likely half of the books on my shelves come from the Strand, and it is a true place of wonder—a literary amusement park on par with Powell’s Books in Portland, Oregon.
-The newly renovated store just south of Union Square boasts an elevator, two functional restrooms (in lieu of the old one which had no less than an inch of urine on the floor at any given time), and a whole floor dedicated to a world-class rare books collection.
-Okay, a confession: Having worked glossy magazine-publishing jobs over the years, I did, usually on Fridays, troll the hallways of magazines like People, Time, Sports Illustrated, and Entertainment Weekly, and collect tons of review copies that the editors had placed in the “free areas,” and then turn a few bucks by selling those new books for credit (or cash, depending on the week) at the Strand.
+The store just south of Union Square boasts an elevator, two functional restrooms (in lieu of the old one which had no less than an inch of urine on the floor at any given time), and a whole floor dedicated to a world-class rare books collection.
+Okay, a confession: Having worked glossy magazine publishing jobs over the years, I did, usually on Fridays, troll the hallways of magazines like People, Time, Sports Illustrated, and Entertainment Weekly, and collect tons of review copies that the editors had placed in the “free areas,” and then turn a few bucks by selling those new books for credit (or cash, depending on the week) at the Strand.
 That glut of unauthorized bios about the Backstreet Boys on the shelves?
 You know who to blame.

 Bluestockings (172 Allen Street), bookstore, café, and activist center started out in 1999, improbably, as a collective women’s bookstore (men allowed!), just before gentrification really took hold on the Lower East Side.
 I volunteered as events coordinator there for about a year just after completing my MFA class work.
 In those early months and years, Bluestockings (then a woefully under air-conditioned one-room space with everything, even the paint on the walls, having been donated) used to pack it in, audiences spilling out onto the sidewalk for events featuring folks like Miranda July, Gloria Steinem, June Jordan, Amy Ray, Elizabeth Wurtzel, Barbara Kingsolver, Le Tigre, and many more.
 It’s still a decidedly feminist space now, just not with an exclusive focus on women’s titles, and it’s still run by a functional collective, one of the few remaining in this country.
 Having expanded into a fortune teller’s former storefront next door, Bluestockings 2.0 offers a one-of-a-kind, diverse selection of books alongside a fair-trade organic café, plus an eclectic array of popular events, from Women’s/Transgender open-mike poetry jams, movie premieres, book parties, standard-fare literary readings, live music, and even a “dyke knitting circle”—plus a workshop on “Finding G and P spots” (the latter, I’m hoping, stands for “prostate”).